-Below is a 4 point rubric I put together last year that I’ll be using as a starting point.
-I grade both the showcase and the reflection together.
+Below is a 4-point rubric I put together last year that I’ll be using as a starting point.

-- D or F: Not completing both parts of the assignment, or submitting a reflection or a showcase that’s way below minimum length requirements.
+- D or F: Not completing the assignment, or submitting a reflection that’s way below minimum length requirements.

-- C: Entries meet minimum length requirements.
-Reflection represents material learned in the previous week.
+- C: Doesn’t meet minimum length requirements.
+Provides an elementary summary of material learned in the previous week.

-- B: In addition to meeting minimum length requirements, the writing is thoughtful and clear.
+- B: Entry is approaching minimum length requirements.
+The writing is thoughtful and clear.

-- A: Writing exceeds minimum length requirements.
+- A: Writing meets minimum length requirements.
 Writing is lucid and engaging.
-The weekly reflection shows significant understanding of applied concepts.
+The weekly reflection shows a significant understanding of applied concepts.

-- A+: Significant display of creativity, or taking the initiative to go beyond what’s been taught in class to deepen understanding of biology (while still retaining a connection to the week’s work).
+- A+: Exceeds minimum length requirements.
+Significant display of creativity, or taking the initiative to go beyond what’s been taught in class to deepen understanding of biology (while still retaining a connection to the week’s work).

 3. Establish norms for commenting.
-Each week, I ask my students to read a few other students’ journal entries for that week and to comment upon them.
+Each week, I ask my students to read a few other students’ journal entries for that week and comment on them.
 Here are my guidelines for comments.

 - Comments should be specific, detailed, positive, and encouraging.
 Questions that would motivate the writer to deepen their thinking are the best kinds of comments.